Koppang-Dev/SolarSystem/README.md

 ![Image Three](Images/imageThree.png)

 ## Applied Principles
-Our solar system implementation incorporates key principles learned in our classes, including transformations, rotations, textures, and lighting.
+This solar system implementation incorporates key principles learned in the Computer Graphics class which includes transformations, rotations, textures, and lighting.

-To create all the planets we just made many copies of our sun and then used transformations and scaling techniques to move them to the correct locations on the screen and change their size of them.
+To create all the planets our group just made many copies of our sun and then used transformations and scaling techniques to move them to the correct locations on the screen and change their size of them.

 ```javascript
   var earthTranslation = translate(20.0, 0, 0);    // Translating earth away from the sun